 For trade receivables, the Company applies 'simplified approach' which requires expected lifetime losses to be recognised from initial recognition of the receivables.
-The Company's financial exposure on trade receivables which are not collateralised and realised upto the balance sheet date is tested for impairment by comparing the present value of expected future cash flows discounted at the applicable effective interest rate.
+The Company's financial exposure on trade receivables which are not collateralised and realised up to the balance sheet date is tested for impairment by comparing the present value of expected future cash flows discounted at the applicable effective interest rate adjusted for forward looking factors specific to the debtors and economic environment.
 Expected cash flow assumptions used in the discounted cash flow analysis are based on Company's best estimate of reasonable and supportable assumptions and projections.